MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 #.
 In the Shared Registry, check for an instance registered by the Kernel.
 #.
 In the Shared Registry, check for an instance registered as Shared Interface by an other Feature.

-If no instance was found, an attempt is made to create a new instance of the provided type from a :ref:`System Property <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#system-properties>`.
+If no instance was found, an attempt is made to create a new instance of the provided type from :ref:`system_properties`.

 This property binds the service type (the property key) to the actual service implementation type (the property value) that will be used for instantiation.